Gideon Ray

-Gideon Charles Ray (born May 27, 1973) is a former American professional mixed martial artist.
+Gideon Charles Ray (born May 27, 1973) is an American former professional mixed martial artist.
 A professional from 2000 until 2012, Ray competed for the UFC, King of the Cage, the Toronto Dragons of the IFL, and was featured on The Ultimate Fighter 4.

 Background

 Born and raised in Chicago, Ray began training in martial arts from a young age.

 Mixed martial arts

 Early career

 Ray made his professional debut in 2000, competing primarily at Welterweight, he amassed a record of 8–1–1 before appearing for the UFC.

 Ultimate Fighting Championship

 Ray made his UFC debut at UFC 51 on February 5, 2005 against Canadian David Loiseau.
 He was defeated via TKO due to a doctor stoppage in the first round.

 After picking up a win in the regional circuit, Ray returned to the promotion at UFC Ultimate Fight Night, facing Mike Swick.
 He was defeated via TKO from a combination of punches just 22 seconds into the fight.

 After going 4–1 in the regional circuit, Ray tried out for The Ultimate Fighter 4 and made it through to the final cast.